phanhieu2507/saa-03/docs/networks/VPC.md

 - recommended to extend private network into the cloud

 ## VPC Endpoint
-- privatly connect a VPC to supported services
+- privately connect a VPC to supported services
 - does not require an internet gateway, [[NAT]], [[VPN]] or [[DirectConnect]]
 - instances dont require public ip adresses
 - uses AWS Private Link as connection Line